The combinatorial structure of beta negative binomial processes: Applications in Bayesian nonparametrics

 which we note may be equal to zero.
 Because we are treating the customer associated with row $i$ as the final customer at the buffet, $J_i$ may be interpreted as the number of new dishes sampled by the final customer, in which case, we know that

-We therefore propose a new array $W^*$ by removing the $J_i$ singleton columns from the array and insert $J_i^*$ new singleton columns at positions drawn uniformly at random, where $J_i^*$ is sampled from the (marginal) distribution of $J_i$ given in \cref{eq:singletondishdist}.
-Like those columns that were removed, each new column has exactly one nonzero entry in the $i$-th row: We draw each nonzero entry independently and identically from a $\digammadist(r, c+(n-1)r)$ distribution, which matches the distribution of the number of servings the last customer takes of each newly sampled dish.
+We therefore propose a new array $W^*$ by removing the $J_i$ singleton columns from the array and insert $J_i^*$ new singleton columns at positions drawn uniformly at random, where $J_i^*$ is sampled from the (marginal) distribution of $J_i$ given in equation (\ref{eqsingletondishdist}).
+Like those columns that were removed, each new column has exactly one non-zero entry in the $i$th row: We draw each non-zero entry independently and identically from a $\digammadist(r, c+(n-1)r)$ distribution, which matches the distribution of the number of servings the last customer takes of each newly sampled dish.

-Finally, we form a new sequence of latent parameters $\Theta^*$ by removing those entries from $\Theta$ associated with the $J_i$ columns that were removed from $W$ and inserting $J_i^*$ new entries, drawn i.i.d.\ from $\nu_\Theta$, at the same locations corresponding to the $J_i^*$ newly introduced columns.
-Let $\kappa^* \defas \kappa - J_i + J_i^*$, and note that there were ${\kappa^* \choose J_i^*}$ possible ways to insert the new columns.
+Finally, we form a new sequence of latent parameters $\Theta^*$ by removing those entries from $\Theta$ associated with the $J_i$ columns that were removed from $W$ and inserting $J_i^*$ new entries, drawn i.i.d. from $\nu_\Theta$, at the same locations corresponding to the $J_i^*$ newly introduced columns.
+Let $\kappa^* \defas\kappa- J_i + J_i^*$, and note that there were ${\kappa^* \choose J_i^*}$ possible ways to insert the new columns.
 Therefore, the proposal density is